shreyansh26/optimizing-qwen3-asr-inference/docs/qwen3-asr-audio-length-and-graph-fast-path.md

 > waveform.
 It recognizes exact tensor shapes and metadata after decoding and
 > resampling.
 An unseen audio file can use the graph fast path when it maps to
 > an admitted shape.

+This documentation uses stage names rather than the earlier positional names:

+- **audio frontend**: the three CNNs, `conv_out`, positional embedding, and valid-row pack, producing `[M, 1024]`;
+- **audio transformer**: the 24 transformer layers, `ln_post`, and output projections, producing `[M, 2048]`;
+- **audio encoder CUDA graphs**: the frontend and transformer caches together.

+The retired “prefix” and “suffix” terms only meant “before” and “after” the packed `[M, 1024]` boundary.
+They did not describe audio time, prompt placement, or vLLM's text prefix cache.

 ## End-to-end length pipeline